A SUSY SU(6) GUT model with Pseudo-Goldstone Higgs Doublets: Introduction

-Grand unified theories (GUTs) are a major attempt beyond the standard model (SM) to provide a unified gauge theoretic description.
+Models with an extended gauge symmetry are frequently used to address the problems of the SM.
+In particular, grand unified theories (GUTs) are a major attempt beyond the standard model (SM) to provide a unified gauge theoretic description.
 The scale at which GUTs must replace the SM, however, should be very high, $M_\text{G}> 10^{15-16}$ GeV, in order to suppress higher dimensional operators that would otherwise lead to a large proton decay rate.
 Again, in the minimal supersymmetric standard model (MSSM) the different gauge couplings do unify at $M_\text{G}\sim 10^{16}$ GeV.
 Because supersymmetry (SUSY) also helps with the stability of the weak scale against the large GUT scale, supersymmetric GUTs provide a very appealing framework for physics beyond the SM.

 The most problematic aspect of supersymmetric GUTs is the doublet-triplet splitting (DTS) problem.
 The minimal $SU(5)$ supersymmetric GUT, for example, knows only about very large scales: $M_\text{G} \sim 10^{16}$ GeV and $M_\text P \sim 10^{18}$ GeV.
 Yet it should somehow give rise to a pair of essentially massless electroweak Higgs doublets $h, \bar h$ that survive down to the low energies, and are not accompanied by the color triplets.
 While the Higgs doublet masses should be around 100 GeV, the triplet masses are around $10^{16}$ GeV, as seen from higgsino-mediated proton decay calculation in the simplest models.
 It is difficult to understand how fields from a single GUT representation can have such different masses.
 In other words, supersymmetric GUTs involve a parameter with an accuracy of $\mathcal{O}(10^{-13})$!
 One may wonder how acceptable a model is with a parameter as small as $10^{-13}$.